Review of

 The album starts off slowly with their second best song of the album "A Song for our Fathers" a wistful guitar is joined by a bass and eventually symbols as the song seems to call to mind a bombastic conversation with and older relative who is old in a powerful memory.
 A lot of their songs feel this way like memories that haven't quite faded with time and evoke this sweet sadness.
 Like the last memory of a friend or of a time and place that you moved on from.

 The best song of the "Snow and Lights" feels exactly like that.
-Most songs in this album take their time but Snow and Lights rushes into the emotion, crashing and energetic drums that back a guitar that is dominates the song.
+Most songs in this album take their time but Snow and Lights rushes into the emotion, crashing and energetic drums that back a guitar that dominates the rest of the song.
 Its a full minute of energy before giving way to the softer side of the song.